Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Data Collection and Description

-In this study, a ``codable driver-pedestrian interaction" is characterized as an event where either the driver yields to the pedestrian or the pedestrian forces to yield for giving the right of way to the vehicle.
-A "close call" is defined as a near-miss incident in which an imminent collision between a vehicle and a pedestrian is narrowly averted, often necessitating quick evasive actions by either or both parties involved.
+\edit{In this study, a ``codable driver-pedestrian interaction" is characterized as an event where either the driver yields to the pedestrian or the pedestrian forces to yield for giving the right of way to the vehicle.
+A ``close call'' is defined as a near-miss incident in which an imminent collision between a vehicle and a pedestrian is narrowly averted, often necessitating quick evasive actions by either or both parties involved.
 It's worth noting that this measure is somewhat subjective, especially given that data collection was performed by a single individual.
-The term "number of bus stops" refers to the count of bus stops located within one block of the main road intersecting the observed location.
-For further details on the variables collected and their implications, we direct readers to our publicly available repository and to Tables~\ref{tab:sites} and \ref{tab:stat_locations} in the following sections.
+The term ``number of bus stops'' refers to the count of bus stops located within one block of the main road intersecting the observed location.
+For further details on the variables collected and their implications, we direct readers to our publicly available repository of all the collected data and Tables~\ref{tab:sites} and~\ref{tab:stat_locations} in the following sections, and Table~\ref{tab:Variables_description} in the Appendix.
+We acknowledge the potential subjectivity in data collection.
+To mitigate this, we provided a clear definition of the variables during the data collection procedure.
+Additionally, having one consistent data collector, who worked on this project for over a year, helped ensure uniformity in the data collection process.}